 #1: Window dressing

-It’s not uncommon for organizations that are dealing with internal problems to think that “updating their look” may help improve public perception, and in the end, their bottom line.
-However, if this “window dressing” isn’t accompanied by real change within the organization, the rebranding effort at best will flop and at worst, completely backfire.
+It’s not uncommon for organizations that are dealing with internal problems to think that “updating their look” may help improve public perception and in the end, their bottom line.
+However, if this “window dressing” isn’t accompanied by real change within the organization, the rebranding effort, at best, will flop and, at worst, completely backfire.

 Real World Example